ewintram/Instasham/README.md

 ```
 As a user
 So that I can show an online audience that my breakfast habits are on fleek
-I want to post a photo of my breakfast on my Instagram page with a caption
+I want to post a photo of my breakfast on my Instasham page with a caption
 ```

 ```
 As a user
 In case avocado on toast is no longer on trend
-I want to be able to delete my post from my Instagram page
+I want to be able to delete my post from my Instasham page
 ```

 ```
 As a user
-So that I can compliment my friends breakfast photos
+So that I can compliment my friend's breakfast photos
-I want to be able to comment on other's photos
+I want to be able to comment on other users' photos
 ```

 ```